 When connecting the scenario for the first time, load the Valispace project that you want to connect to this scenario from Project Settings in the Options menu.
 Enter the case-sensitive Valispace project name and click Load.

-The plugin currently maintains 'One scenario, One Project' link.
+The plugin currently maintains the 'One scenario, One Project' link.
 Once this link between the STK scenario and the Valispace project is set up, the link is maintained between the specific project-scenario pair.
 The next time you load the plugin with the particular scenario, the log-in credentials, and the project name will be automatically loaded.

 Creating Bindings (Attributes)